-The cool thing about this chart pattern is that it can be used it on a 5 minute chart, 1 hour chart or whatever is our preferred time frame.
-No matter of our trading style, be it scalping, or daytrading or swing trading.
-It’s the theory behind the supply-demand imbalances that makes the price chart pattern work.
+The cool thing about this chart pattern is that it can be used on a 5-minute chart, 1-hour chart or whatever is our preferred time frame.
+No matter what your trading style is, whether it’s scalping, daytrading, or swing trading.
+It’s the theory behind the supply-demand imbalances that make the price chart pattern work.

 Let’s drill down into it!

 Let’s understand how it forms and how we can trade ascending triangle formation.

 The ascending triangle formation is a continuation pattern and as the name suggests it has the shape of a triangle.
 The ascending triangle is also known as the bullish triangle because it leads to a bullish breakout.